Everyone has the right to enjoy life in their own way provided they do not upset the people living near them.

-We consider hate crime to be any incident that is perceived as hate crime by the victim or any other person.
+We consider hate crimes to be any incident that is perceived as a hate crime by the victim or any other person.

 How we deal with antisocial behaviour

-In most cases, we will contact you within two working days of your complaint being received.
-If the incident involves incidents of a more serious nature, including hate crime we will contact you within one working day.
+In most cases, we will contact you within five working days of your complaint being received.
+If the incident involves incidents of a more serious nature, including hate crime, we will contact you within one working day.

 - Speak with the person to explain the effect of their behaviour on neighbours

-- Refer cases to an independent mediation service, free of charge
+- Refer you to our ‘Living in your Community’ guide to assist you in dealing with the issue yourself · Refer cases to an independent mediation service, free of charge

-- Advise and help victims and witnesses on gathering evidence
+- Advise and help victims and witnesses on how to get the best evidence

 - Refer you to relevant support agencies